onflow/service-account/transactions/update-contract/2025/apr-3-epoch-contracts/README.md

 Upgrade all 3 epoch contracts in exactly the following order.
 Before doing this step:
 - Must have upgraded NodeVersionBeacon to v1.6.0
-- Must have scheduled Protocol State Upgrade to v2
+- Must have scheduled Protocol State Upgrade to v2 (and waited for activation view to successfully pass)

 ## 1. Upgrade FlowClusterQC